havocp/xsbt-wiki/Migrating-from-SBT-0.7.x-to-0.9.x.md

 ## Switching back to SBT 0.7.x

 If you get into a mess and you just need your project to work then don't worry about the `build.sbt` file which SBT 0.7.x will not understand or notice, just rename your new `project` directory (created by SBT 0.9.x) to something like `project09` and rename the backup of your old project form `project-old` to `project` again.
-Your done!
+You're done!

 # Other stuff you might want to know!